gayverjr/pyemap/docs/single_protein/algorithms/surface_exposed.rst

 as recommended by Tien and coworkers.
 Residues with RSA greater than equal to 0.05 will be classified as exposed, those with lower RSA values will be classified as buried.
+This threshold can be customized by passing the the :attr:`rsa_thresh` keyword argument to :func:`~pyemap.process_data.process`.

 Source
 ------